SadeghShojayefard/identityuser/README.md

 Release date: 2025-11-26

+## 📂 Installer Improvements (New)

+The installer is now fully smart and collision-safe:

+✔ If the identityuser folder already exists, a new version is automatically created: identityuser, identityuser-2, identityuser-3, ...

+✔ All internal imports are automatically rewritten: from @/identityuser/... to @/identityuser-2/... (or the correct version)

+✔ The NextAuth route file is always rewritten with the correct import path.

+Result: multiple installations without conflicts, no broken imports, and no accidental file overwrites.

+---

 This update improves naming consistency, fixes several bugs, adds new helper methods, and introduces multiple new user-related actions.

 ## 🔄 Action Renames (Breaking Changes)